Q&A on Thai Permanent Residence Permit

 Any foreigner who had a Thai non-immigrant visa for at least three years is eligible for obtaining a permanent residence permit.

-2. How difficult it is to obtain a Thai permanent residence permit?
+2. How difficult it is to obtain a Thai permanent residence permit in 2021?

 The application process for a permanent residence permit is clear and fast; however there is a quota of 100 persons per country which can obtain a permanent residence permit each year.
 If you comply with all the requirements you have a great chance to obtain your permit in a few months.
 You can rely on our consultants in company formation in Thailand for complete advice regarding the application process.